 Age and weight requirement shall be determined by league rules.

-A football player may move up to a higher team only if there is a need to field a team at another with fourteen or fewer players on the roster or if they are over the age as outlined below.
+A football player may move up to a higher team only if there is a need to field a team with fourteen or fewer players on the roster or if they are over the age as outlined below.
 Players will be moved based on birth date, parental discretion, and within league rules.

 Division I (A Team) – 5th & 6th grade division.
 Any child who turns thirteen prior to July 1st of the current year will be ineligible to play in the WPYFL.